What is Fascia Training and How to Do It: Explained for Footballers

 What is Fascia Training?

 Fascia training emphasizes the quality of your connective tissues, how well you can transfer energy within the body, and treats the body as one whole unit, not as separate muscles that contract individually.
-Fascia training will help you awaken dormant receptors in your body, will help regain sensation in those areas, as well as help you be better able to activate, coordinate, and sequence your muscles, which are surrounded by fascia, at the right time during athletic movements.
+Fascia training will help you awaken dormant receptors in your body, meaning it will help regain sensation in those areas, as well as help you be better able to tension, activate, coordinate, and sequence your muscles, which are surrounded by fascia, at the right time during athletic movements.

 The main properties of fascia that are worked during “fascia training” and myofascial release, a fancy word for saying self-massage include: